-B. Promotion Standards
+A. Promotion Standards

-1. Consideration for promotion shall be based primarily on outstanding performance and continuing promise of outstanding performance as a faculty member.
-Teaching/instruction and research/scholarship/creative activity shall be primary in this evaluation.
+- 1. Tenure-track faculty members are eligible to apply for promotion at any time. - 2.
+Consideration for promotion shall be based primarily on outstanding performance and continuing promise outstanding of performance faculty member. as a Teaching/instruction and research/scholarship/creative activity shall be primary in this evaluation.
 University service, service to the profession/discipline, and discipline-based community service shall be secondary.
-The standard of outstanding performance shall be informed by standards for promotion to the same rank at other national research universities appropriate to the discipline under consideration.
+The standard of outstanding performance shall be informed by standards for promotion to the same rank at other national research universities appropriate the discipline to under consideration.
 Promotion to any rank, thus, is a recognition of past performance and an assessment that the faculty member is capable of greater responsibilities and accomplishments.
-Personal and professional integrity are assumed.
+Personal and professional is preferred. integrity However. issues of personal and professional integrity cannot be used as primary or secondary criteria for the evaluation of an application for promotion and cannot be a required component of the development or evaluation of the promotion dossier.
 The ultimate goal of all promotions is to build the best possible faculty for the university.

-C. Promotion Procedures
+- B. Promotion Procedures - 1.
+Levels of review for promotion shall include in consecutive order: а departmental committee; the Department Chair; a College or School committee, where one exists; the Dean; University Tenure and Promotion Committee А (Humanities and the Arts), University Tenure and Promotion Committee R (Sciences, Life Sciences and Engineering) or University Tenure and Promotion Committee C (Social Sciences, Business and Law); and the Provost.

-1. Levels of review for promotion shall include in consecutive order: a departmental committee; the Department Chair; a College or School committee, where one exists; the Dean; University Tenure and Promotion Committee A (Humanities and the Arts), University Tenure and Promotion Committee B (Sciences, Life Sciences and Engineering) or University Tenure and Promotion Committee C (Social Sciences, Business and Law); and the Provost.
 Recommendations for promotion are made to the President, who has the authority to promote faculty.

-2. University Tenure and Promotion Committees A and B shall report to the Provost or other designated university officer, and shall be composed of at least six (6) members each, as follows: At least three (3) shall be faculty members from the TAUP bargaining unit selected by the Faculty Senate; at least three (3) shall be faculty members from the TAUP bargaining unit selected by the Provost, except that in the Provost's discretion one of those individuals may be an administrator with faculty rank in the schools and colleges eligible to participate in the University Tenure and Promotion Committees.
+- a.
+If the Department Chair is untenured, the Dean will designate a tenured faculty member, preferably one who has served as a Department Chair in the past, to provide the review in lieu of the Department Chair.
+The designated faculty member will seek feedback from the Department Chair in conducting the review.
+This provision shall not apply when the Department Chair has been hired externally into a and tenured line is awaiting confirmation of the conferral of tenure. - 2.
+University Tenure and Promotion Committees A and B shall report to the Provost or other designated university officer, and shall be composed of at least six (6) members each, as follows: At least three (3) shall be faculty members from the TAUP bargaining unit selected by the Faculty Senate; at least three (3) shall be faculty members the from TAUP bargaining unit selected by the Provost, except that in the Provost's discretion one those individuals of he may an administrator with faculty rank in the schools and colleges eligible to participate in the University Tenure and Promotion Committees.